 Oliva Pinto, once again was able to find a groove on the back 9 of the course after carding four bogeys on the front.
 Just as he did on Wednesday, the Argentina native birdied the par-4 11th and par-5 12th.
 He proceeded to finish the round with six pars to maintain control of the lead.
 When asked about his success thus far on the back 9, he said, “On the back I am leaving myself with shots I like the most – shorter shots with my wedges which have been good all week.”

 Canadian Johnny Travale, a sophomore transfer to UCF, took advantage of his early start time to shoot a 68 and is now in a tie for fifth place at even par.
 Travale holed out from 135 yards on the par-4 4th to make a mark on his scorecard early.
 “I knew that if I held up my game the way that I was playing it was going to move me way up the leaderboard because it was starting to get tough out there,” said Travale.

 Travale credits his early success this year to training with the junior Canadian national team and a positive start to his college career at Kent State.

-NHL referee Garrett Rank, who has participated in multiple Monroe Invitationals, is in a tie for fifth place at even par after a round of 68.
+NHL referee, Garret Rank, who has participated in multiple Monroe Invitationals is in a tie for fifth place at even par after a round of 68.

 Third round action will begin at 7:30 a.m. on Friday.